JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

   If the vector difference of the interpolated and measured wind speeds is larger than a certain threshold then the relevant standard and significant levels are flagged.
   :ref:`Click here for more details <profconcheck_uinterp>`.

-- **RH**: This check detects relative humidity errors at the top of cloud layers and during sonde ascents.
+- **RH**: This check detects relative humidity errors at the top of cloud layers and at high altitudes.
   :ref:`Click here for more details <profconcheck_rh>`.

 This filter can apply more than one check in turn.
 Please note the following: